 Kasture admits that there is a large talent pool out there, which makes it a tad more difficult to rejoin work.
 Therefore, she explains, the onus is upon you to ensure you make the cut.
 “Staying current, being well-read and well-prepared will go a long way.
 It will also be useful to articulate very clearly why you took the break and why you believe that you are now ready to re-enter the workforce,” she advises.
 Lastly, when you’re ready to take that leap again, ensure that this time, the support system back at home is foolproof.

-A support system at home largely points towards a spouse who is willing to share the responsibilities.
+The most crucial element of creating this “support system” at home, is a spouse who is willing to “share the load.”
 It is hence important to organise workshops for not just women, but also male employees.
 In fact, companies have also acknowledged that sensiting male employees towards unconscious gender bias and promoting shared responsibilities – personally and professionally – goes a long way into ensuring a gender equal workforce.
 Flexible work hours and location is an option provided to both men and women, to ensure both get the opportunity to attend to personal responsibilities.
-Case in point JLL and Tata Communications, who are leading the way in promoting equality.
+Case in point : JLL and Tata Communications, who are leading the way in promoting equality.

 Further, community-based start-ups like Sheroes, Flexi-Careers, Reboot are helping women rebuild their careers post a break.
 These portals not just connect women to recruiters, but also share inspirational stories of women who have overcome difficulties and have flourishing careers today.
 Major corporates, like Tata Sons, PayPal and HERE Solutions have focused-hiring programmes for women.